Crisp and Co. Banner Image

 • Practical details such as what types of contact is suitable (e.g. supervised visits, phone calls, emails) and when the child will spend time with each parent

 In many cases, parents are able to come to an agreement without involving the courts.
 However, we appreciate that there are also many cases where this is not possible.
-We can provide clear, sensitive advice tailored to your individual situation so you can make an informed decision about whether applying for a Child Arrangements Order is in your and your child’s best interests.
+We can provide clear, sensitive advice tailored to your individual situation so you can make an informed decision about whether applying for a Child Arrangements Order is in yours and your child’s best interests.

 Who can apply for a Child Arrangements Order?